Bereaved families call for more urgency after meeting Boris Johnson | ExBulletin

 Ms Goodman said the group heard stories of losing new members that echoed the experiences of the first wave of the pandemic.

-Downing Street said Mr Johnson thanked those in attendance for their powerful and painful accounts.
+Downing Street said Mr Johnson thanked those present “for their powerful and painful stories”.

 |